josh-hs-ko/Thesis/README.md

 insertion into binomial heaps is used as an example.

 #### Examples.Insertion
-The `insert` function used in insertion sort upgraded to work with vectors, sorted lists, and sorted vectors.
+The `insert` function used in insertion sort upgraded to work with vectors, ordered lists, and ordered vectors.

 #### Examples.LeftistHeap
 The ordering property and balancing properties of leftist heaps are treated separately when needed.